vectordotdev/timber-elixir/README.md

     loggers: [{Timber.Integrations.EctoLogger, :log, [:info]}] # Bump to info to gain more insight
   ```

+6. Whew!
+Done!
+You've now got a fully managed structured logging solution.

 ## Transport Installation

+So how do you get your logs to the Timber service?

-We *highly* recommend that you obtain these transport instructions from within
+We *highly* recmmend that you create an app within your Timber account and follow the
-[the Timber app](https://app.timber.io).
-During the app creation process we collect details
-about your app, and at the end, we provide you with simple, copy-paste, instructions for your
+instructions that proceed.
+Based on your app details we'll provide you with simple, straight-forward
-exact environment (API key included).
+instructions that get you up and running quick.

 ### STDOUT